plgraham1/CITE-243_Group1/Docs/Matthew_Docs.md

 - Python was garbage collecting the local variable `worker` but Qt still needed it.
 Adding it to the `widget.thread_pool.append(thread)` allowed the variable to persist.
 - The reason it worked in debug was because debug kept the local variables longer allowing the program to run.
 - Created new release with this bug fix. `v0.1.1-alpha`

+### Saturday Nov 15, 2025
+- Added some extra fuctionality to the `scan_headings` function.
+- Changed output of the `scan_images` function to include found image URLs.
+- Added comments to the `Website_Scanner.py` module to explain what is happening during the functions.